-OVERVIEW: The Carnegie Corporation of New York (CCNY)is one of the largest and oldest foundations in the United States.
-Its holistic approach to STEM education seeks to affect both the K-12 and higher education systems by making STEM-related disciplines more appealing to all students.
+OVERVIEW: The Carnegie Corporation of New York (CCNY) seeks to affect both the K-12 and higher education systems by making STEM-related disciplines more appealing to all students.
 It also aims to increase the number of STEM teachers in America's K-12 classrooms.

-IP TAKE: Although Carnegie does not have grantmaking program completely dedicated to STEM education, it is unmistakably a major priority.
-If you're thinking about higher education as a means of systemic change in STEM education from childhood on upward, your agenda is CCNYs agenda.
-That said, keep an eye out for potential revisions to the foundation's K-12 giving, which is currently under review.
+IP TAKE: Although Carnegie does not have a grantmaking program completely dedicated to STEM education, it is unmistakably a priority.
+It invests in organizations that view higher education as a means of systemic change in STEM education from childhood on upward.
+Applicants should keep an eye out for potential revisions to the foundation's K-12 giving, currently under review.

 CCNYs annual education grantmaking falls under its Education program.
-This program has a heavy STEM focus in both K-12 and higher education, and has given to grantees that include public school systems, science teacher associations, policy and advocacy groups, university training and research programs, museums, education nonprofits, and more.
+This program has a heavy STEM focus in both K-12 and higher education.
+Past grantees include public school systems, science teacher associations, policy and advocacy groups, university training and research programs, museums, education nonprofits, and more.

 Carnegie also seeks to improve the standards by which students’ progress is assessed.
-As the foundation views it, “Fewer, clearer, and higher standards are needed...to ensure that every high school graduate is ready for college and career,” a goal that “requires effective implementation of Next Generation Science Standards and Common Core State Standards.”
+The corporation states that “Fewer, clearer, and higher standards are needed...to ensure that every high school graduate is ready for college and career,” a goal that “requires effective implementation of Next Generation Science Standards and Common Core State Standards.”

-If your project is international, keep in mind that Carnegie support is only able to offer support “for a small percent of funding to be granted to nonprofit organizations based in countries that are, or have been, members of the British Commonwealth.”
+New grantseekers should review the eligibility criteria under the How to Apply section before sending letters of inquiry (accepted year-round).
+It is important to note, however, that the foundation does “not seek” and “rarely fund[s] unsolicited grant applications.”
+For international projects, grantseekers should keep in mind that Carnegie is only able to offer support “for a small percent of funding to be granted to nonprofit organizations based in countries that are, or have been, members of the British Commonwealth.”